-Environmental Hazard/Aspect Disruption to Commercial Shipping Activities 5 Environmental Performance Outcome No incidents of spatial conflict with cor Lightning MSS.
-Defined as MSS vessel deviating from a s commercial vessel J Measurement Criteria Incident records indicate no spatial confliduring the Lightning MSS. ct with commercial shipping occurs Control Measure Performance Standard Measurement Criteria Consultation with AMSA on AMSA recommended controls obtained Environment Plan reflects AMSA controls for the MSS commercial shipping controls required is conducted during MSS planning from consultation feedback are adopted for the MSS and implemented for the duration of MSS activities.
+Environmental Hazard/Aspect Disruption to Commercial Shipping Activities Environmental Performance Outcome No incidents of spatial conflict with commercial vessels occurs during the Lightning MSS.
+Defined as MSS vessel deviating from a seismic line due to the presence of a commercial vessel Measurement Criteria Incident records indicate no spatial conflict with commercial shipping occurs during the Lightning MSS.
+Control Measure Performance Standard Measurement Criteria Consultation with AMSA on AMSA recommended controls obtained Environment Plan reflects AMSA controls for the MSS commercial shipping controls required is conducted during MSS planning from consultation feedback are adopted for the MSS and implemented for the duration of MSS activities.
 Records indicate that the controls are implemented for the duration of the survey (refer to Support Vessel, AHO and AMSA RCC records below)

-60 Personnel on duty on the support and seismic vessels shall ensure the radar is continuously operating and set to identify any seagoing traffic that may pass within a nominated distanceof the seismic vessels survey line.
+&lt;sup>60 Personnel on duty on the support and seismic vessels shall ensure the radar is continuously operating and set to identify any seagoing traffic that may pass within a nominated distance of the seismic vessels survey line.
 Whenever such a target is identified, the closest point of approach of the vessel shall be determined and an attempt shall be made to contact the vessel, to ensure that it is aware of the MSS vessel location and of the clearance requested.
 Bight's On-board Representative shall also review any schedule of arrivals and departures provided to the vessel so as to have advance knowledge of expected vessel traffic.